 (IMPORTANT NOTE: These procedures should only be used by associations that are completing a legal merger.
 There is a distinction between a merger of two associations and an association that simply dissolves without executing a legal merger with another association.
 A merger of associations is a legal process that involves one association that dissolves, with its business affairs wound down and its assets and liabilities transferred to the other ("surviving") association.
 The assigned territory of both associations is also combined.
 Associations should consult with local legal counsel on the legal aspects of a merger.
-This is distinguishable from instances where an association has determined that relinguishing the association's charter with NAR and dissolving the corporation is preferable to expending the time, effort and money that considering, negotiating and implementing a merger would involve.
+This is distinguishable from instances where an association has determined that relinquishing the association's charter with NAR and dissolving the corporation is preferable to expending the time, effort and money that considering, negotiating and implementing a merger would involve.
 Following dissolution of the association, members are free to join another association.
 However, under NAR policy, when an association dissolves, the territory of the association becomes "unassigned".
 Dissolving associations do not have the authority to transfer their assigned territory to another association.
-Rather, any association interested in requesting the unassigned territory must file an application for change of jurisdiction with NAR.
-Refer to the section entitled Unassigned Territory for filing a request for change of jurisdiction.)
+Rather, any association interested in requesting the unassigned territory for filing a request for change of jurisdiction.)

-1. Application for Merger of Member Associations: This form must be completed and signed by each Association's President.

-2. Minutes: Each signatory Association is required to submit a copy of the minutes from its general membership meeting which includes the official action taken in approving the merger.
-The merger must be approved by a majority of the members present and qualified to vote at a general membership meeting called for such purpose at which a quorum is present, unless otherwise specified in the Association's Bylaws, or unless there are other requirements of state law.

-3. Agreement To Use The Term REALTOR®: If a new name is selected for the Association, this form must be completed and signed by the Association's President.
+- 1. Application for Merger of Member Associations: This form must be completed and signed by each Association's President. - 2.
+Minutes: Each signatory Association is required to submit a copy of the minutes from its general membership meeting which includes the official action taken in approving the merger.
+The merger must be approved by a majority of the members present and qualified to vote at a general membership meeting called for such purpose at which a quorum is present, unless otherwise specified in the Association's Bylaws, or unless there are other requirements of state law. - 3.
+Agreement To Use The Term REALTOR®: If a new name is selected for the Association, this form must be completed and signed by the Association's President.